 Evolution of earnings, especially work-based ones

 The third module analyzes demographic tendencies.
 As in the previous module, there are several ways to approach the connection with social protection.
 For example, changes in the population pyramid may provide evidence of aging processes currently observed in the country and the pressures this may be exerting on certain programs like old-age pensions.
-Population distribution by gender and zone (urban/rural) also become very relevant for program design and financing.
-For instance, women tend to use health services in a more intensive way than men, being this a factor that may increasing the overall cost of healthcare services.
-Finally, migration also plays a critical role in social protection as immigrants may become both contributors to the system but also a source of benefit/service demand.
+Population distribution by sex and type of place of residence (urban/rural) also become very relevant for program design and financing.
+For instance, women, also due to their reproductive function, tend to use health services in a more intensive way than men, being this a factor that may increasing the overall cost of healthcare services.
+Finally, migration also plays a critical role in social protection as migrants may become both contributors to the system but also a source of benefit/service demand.
 The module may require the following data for its preparation:

 Total population and corresponding growth rates

-Population distribution by gender and zone of residence
+Population distribution by sex and type of place of residence

 Population pyramids